mdn/content/files/en-us/web/api/idbrequest/error/index.md

 The **`error`** read-only property of the
 {{domxref("IDBRequest")}} interface returns the error in the event of an unsuccessful request.
+If the request is not completed, the error is not available and an `InvalidStateError` exception is thrown.

 ## Value

 A {{domxref("DOMException")}} or `null` if there is no error.
-The following error names can be returned in the exception object, depending on what caused the error.
+The exception object will have one of the following names, depending on what caused the error.

-### Transaction errors
+These errors are asynchronous, meaning that they can't be handled via [`try...catch`](/en-US/docs/Web/JavaScript/Reference/Statements/try...catch).
+However, if an `IDBRequest` has an {{domxref("IDBRequest.error", "error")}} event handler assigned, you can still inspect such errors by querying the request's `error` property via the event object, for example [`event.target.error.name`](/en-US/docs/Web/API/DOMException/name) or [`event.target.error.message`](/en-US/docs/Web/API/DOMException/message).

 - `AbortError`
-  - : Thrown if you abort the transaction, then all requests still in progress receive this error.
+  - : If you abort the transaction, then all requests still in progress receive this error.
-- `ReadOnlyError`
-  - : Thrown if the mutating operation was attempted in a read-only transaction.
-- `SyntaxError`
-  - : Thrown in the `keyPath` argument contains an invalid key path.
-- `TransactionInactiveError`
-  - : Thrown if a request was placed against a transaction which is currently not active, or which is finished.

-### Data integrity errors

 - `ConstraintError`
-  - : Thrown if you insert data that doesn't conform to a constraint when creating stores and indexes.
+  - : Received if you insert data that doesn't conform to a constraint when creating stores and indexes.
     For example, you will get this error if you try to add a new key that already exists in the record.
-- `DataError`
+- `DataError` or `UnknownError`
-  - : Thrown if data provided to an operation does not meet requirements.
-- `DataCloneError`
-  - : Thrown if the data being stored could not be cloned by the internal structured cloning algorithm.
-- `InvalidAccessError`
-  - : Thrown if an invalid operation was performed on an object.
+  - : Received for transient read failure errors, including general disk IO errors.
+See "Large value read failure errors" below for more details.
-- `InvalidStateError`
+- `NotFoundError` or `NotReadableError`
-  - : Thrown if an operation was called on an object on which it is not allowed or at a time when it is not allowed, or if a request is made on a source object that has been deleted or removed.
-For example, if a result is accessed before the corresponding request is completed.
+  - : Received for unrecoverable read failure errors.
+See "Large value read failure errors" below for more details.
 - `QuotaExceededError`
-  - : Thrown if you run out of disk quota and the user declined to grant the application more space.
+  - : Received if the application runs out of disk quota.
+In some cases, browsers prompt the user for more space, and the error is received if they decline the request.
+In other cases, the browser uses heuristics to determine whether more space can be assigned.
 - `VersionError`
-  - : Thrown if you try to open a database with a version lower than the one it already has.
+  - : If you try to open a database with a version lower than the one it already has, this error is received.

 ### Large value read failure errors

-Large IndexedDB values are not stored directly in the underlying database; instead, they are stored as separate files that are accessed via a reference stored in the database.
+Large value read failure errors occur when an IndexedDB stores large blob values (for example, audio files for an offline podcast app), and then subsequently fails to read those values.
 This category of errors can occur due to transient causes such as low memory and unrecoverable causes such as source blob files being deleted.

-Separate blob files containing IndexedDB data can end up being deleted because they show up as opaque files to users when they are using disk space recovery programs.
+Different IndexedDB implementations store large values in different ways.
+For example, in Chrome, large IndexedDB values are not stored directly in the underlying database; instead, they are stored as separate files that are accessed via a reference stored in the database.
+It has been observed that these separate files can end up being deleted because they show up as opaque files to users when they are using disk space recovery programs.

-Possible corrective actions for such unrecoverable cases might include notifying the user, deleting the entry from the DB, then attempting to re-fetch the data from the server.
+Possible corrective actions for such cases might include notifying the user, deleting the entry from the database, then attempting to re-fetch the data from the server.

-Errors in this caregory are as follows.
-More recent browser versions have changed the error types thrown and improved the error messages to help developers distinguish between transient and unrecoverable cases.
+More recent browser versions have changed the error types and improved the error messages to help developers distinguish between transient and unrecoverable cases.

-- `NotFoundError` or `NotReadableError`
-  - : Thrown for unrecoverable errors.
-- `DataError` or `UnknownError`
-  - : Thrown for transient errors, including general disk IO errors.

-### Related errors

-In addition to the error codes sent to the {{ domxref("IDBRequest") }} object, asynchronous operations can also raise exceptions.
-The list describes problems that could occur when the request is being executed, but you might also encounter other problems when the request is being made.
-For example, if the result is accessed while the request is not completed, the `InvalidStateError` exception is thrown.

 ## Examples